top of page

 Get your Cajun music dreams started!
 Here is a nice starter Cajun one row.
 Tuned at A440.
 It is a LMMH reed arrangement.
 I replaced the reed wax with new and sorted a few minor issues.
 Plays really well.
 Nice action, decent reeds and excellent bellows compression.

-Here is a very sweet looking and sounding 2 row Concertina in the keys of G/C. In refurbishing this instrument I removed all the reeds and replaced all the wax and leather valves with new, using better than 2 row standard Italian reed valves and boosters.
+Here is a lovely and sweet sounding 2 row Concertina in the keys of G/C. In refurbishing this instrument I removed all the reeds and replaced all the wax and leather valves with new, using better than 2 row standard Italian reed valves and boosters.
 I rebuilt the action with new rubber bushings, replaced the bellows gaskets, and I tuned it to A441.This does not come with a case.
 It does come with my standard 2 year warranty however.

 Stop on by to try it out!